jaswindersingh2/SPOT-RNA/README.md

 USAGE:
 SPOT-RNA uses RNA sequence as input:

+Model Availability:

+The models used for SPOT-RNA are available from the Nihao cloud service [here](https://app.nihaocloud.com/f/882db8caf4be43ddaa04/?dl=1)

 To run for a sample RNA, please  run:

 python3 SPOT-RNA.py  --input_seq samples/4qln-1-A  --output_dir 'outputs/'